 For 3D fluid calculations the parameter TURBULENCE MODEL defines the turbulence model to be used.
-The user can choose among NONE (laminar calculations; this is default), K-EPSILON, K-OMEGA and SST [48].
+The user can choose among NONE (laminar calculations; this is default), K-EPSILON, K-OMEGA, BSL and SST [50].
+Finally, the parameter SHALLOW WATER only applied to CFD calculations with the finite element method.
+It indicates that the calculation is a shallow water calculation.
+This corresponds to a compressible fluid calculation in which the density is replaced by the fluid depth, cf. Section 6.9.20.

-• CFD

-- Enter any needed parameters and their values. - Initial time increment.
+- CFD - Enter any needed parameters and their values. - Initial time increment.
 This value will be modified due to automatic incrementation, unless the parameter DIRECT was specified (default 1.). - Time period of the step (default 1.). - Minimum time increment allowed.
 Only active if DIRECT is not specified.
 Default is the initial time increment or 1.e-5 times the time period of the step, whichever is smaller. - Maximum time increment allowed.
 Only active if DIRECT is not specified.
-Default is 1.e+30. - Initial time increment for CFD applications (default 1.e-2).
-If left free, a proper initial increment is calculated.
+Default is 1.e+30. - Safety factor by which the time increment calculated based on the convective and diffusive characteristics should be divided by.
+This factor must exceed the default of 1.25.